cpunkswritecode/hackathons/README.md

 ### CrypTag Notes

-**Description**: End-to-end encrypted note-taking and shared wiki page editing app for Windows, Mac, and Linux desktops.
-Built on CrypTag, so it can store its data almost anywhere -- a local folder, Dropbox, Sandstorm, your own server, etc.
+**Description**: End-to-end encrypted note-taking and shared wiki page app for Windows, Mac, and Linux desktops.
+Built on [CrypTag](https://github.com/cryptag/cryptag), so it can use just about anything as the server -- Dropbox, a local folder, Sandstorm, your own server, etc.

 **Tech**: JavaScript (React.js), Bootstrap, Electron

 **Getting Started URL**: https://github.com/cryptag/notes/issues + Talk to Steve!

 **Project URL**: https://github.com/cryptag/notes

-**Talk to**: Steve

 ### SecureDrop